 team

 Dr Janneke Adema (she/her) is a cultural and media theorist working in the fields of (book) publishing and digital culture.
 She is an Associate Professor in Digital Media at The Centre for Postdigital Cultures (Coventry University).
 In her research she explores the future of scholarly communications and experimental forms of knowledge production, where her work incorporates processual and performative publishing, radical open access, post-publishing, scholarly poethics, media studies, book history, cultural studies, and critical theory.
-She explores these issues in depth in her various publications, but also by supporting a variety of scholar-led, not-for-profit publishing projects, including the Radical Open Access Collective, Open Humanities Press, ScholarLed, and Post Office Press (POP), and the Research England and Arcadia funded Community-Led Open Publication Infrastructures for Monographs (COPIM) project, on which she is Co-PI.
+She explores these issues in depth in her various publications, but also by supporting a variety of scholar-led, not-for-profit publishing projects, including the Radical Open Access Collective, Open Humanities Press, ScholarLed, and Post Office Press (POP), and the Research England and Arcadia funded Community-Led Open Publication Infrastructures for Monographs (COPIM) project, on which she was Co-PI.
 Her monograph Living Books.
 Experiments in the Posthumanities (MIT Press, 2021) is openly available.
 You can follow her research on openreflections.wordpress.com.

 Website: https://simonxix.com